CSE-110-Group-29/Electric-Pomato/specs/adrs/020121-high-fidelity-design-frontend.md

         - Allow and track multiple estimations for a single task: this can engender a number of issues for the development team, and it may make parts of the page look cluttered.
 The biggest issue with this feature is that it aggrandizes the number of variables to keep track of and may drastically alter the way the Records Sheet must be displayed.
         - Evince estimated and real number of Pomodoros below timer: this simply contributes to clutter on the page and isn't necessary to implement.
 3. Miscellaneous features.
-    - Plots and visuals: this can introduce inexorable impediments because of how much planning may be invovled for implementing these features, so we thought it's best to exlude them from this project.
+    - Plots and visuals: this can introduce impediments because of how much planning may be invovled for implementing these features, so we thought it's best to exlude them from this project.
     - Display task remaining and completed count: Same reason as "evince estimated and real number of Pomodoros below timer."
     - __Documentation on application itself: after a bit of thinking, we feel that our documentation would only take up a modicum of space on a Wiki page, so we advocated for writing documentation on the application itself, specifically on the landing page.__
         - __Landing page: we decided to incorporate a landing page to help introduce the user to the application since the Pomodoro Technique is a rather obscure self-improvement technique.__